Phnom Penh International Airport: History

-The history of Pochentong Airport dated back to 1924, as the current site was used for as airfield.
+The history of Pochentong Airport dates back to 1924, as the current site was used for an airfield.
 During the Japanese occupation of Cambodia they built as many as fifteen airports through the country, including on the site of the current airport.
 After independence from France in 1953, King Norodom Sihanouk ordered new airstrips or improvements to existing sites.

 During the Cambodian War, the airport was used extensively for airlifts of military and civilian supplies.
 Between October and December 1973, C-130s of the 374th Tactical Air Lift brought 3,000 tons of rice in via airlift.
 After the last land and water based routes fell into the hands of the Khmer Rouge in April 1975, the airport became the sole path for supplies for Phnom Penh.

-After the collapse of the Khmer Republic in 1975, Pochentong was almost completely closed to international travel, with the exception of some flights directly from Beijing and Pyongyang.
+After the collapse of the Khmer Republic in 1975, Pochentong was almost completely closed to international travel, except some flights directly from Beijing and Pyongyang.
 These flights consisted of cadres to train the new government, as well as some Cambodian intellectuals and diplomats who volunteered to return to the country.

 In July 1995, the Royal Government of Cambodia (RGC) signed a concession agreement with the French–Malaysian joint venture company.
 The company, Société Concessionaire d'Aéroport (SCA, operating as "Cambodia Airports"), is 70% owned by Vinci Airports and 30% owned by Muhibbah Masteron.
 In return for a 20-year concession, SCA committed to a $100 million improvement program.